Megha849/HygieiaDocs/pages/hygieia/UI/ui.md

 *	**Step 1: Install Homebrew**

-	Homebrew handles downloading, unpacking and installing Node and NPM on your system.
+	Homebrew handles downloading, unpacking and installing npm on your system.
 	To install Homebrew, open terminal and execute the following command:

 	```bash